-Students attending remote lecture sessions sign in with their video camera active, allowing the instructor to have a visual authentication of the student attending the lecture.
-The instructor will randomly ask students questions, requiring them to answer them to give them the proper attendance credits.
-If there is no response from the student during the remote lecture session, the student will be marked absent, and no answer will be noted in the student's attendance log.
+Students attending remote lecture sessions sign on with their video camera active allowing the instructor to have a visual authentication of the student attending the lecture.
+The instructor will randomly ask questions to students requiring them to answer to give them the proper attendance credits.
+If there is no response from the student during the remote lecture session, then the student will be marked absent and no answer will be noted in the student's attendance log.